-- A. Accompany both syllabi with an 8-10-page paper explaining literary/cultural, pedagogical, and bibliographic choices. - B. Accompany each syllabus with a critical annotated bibliography (approximately 5-8 books and 5-8 articles in each bibliography).
+- A. Accompany each syllabus with an 8-10-page paper explaining literary/cultural, pedagogical, and bibliographic choices. - B. Accompany each syllabus with a critical annotated bibliography (approximately 5-8 books and 5-8 articles in each bibliography).
 These bibliographies do not necessarily include the texts that the student will incorporate into the syllabi.
 They represent the knowledge that the student, as an instructor of these courses, ought to have to teach them competently.
 These bibliographies may include both primary, secondary (including literary history manuals), and theoretical sources, to be decided in consultation with the committee members.
 Each entry in the bibliography should include the following three components: - 1.
 A detailed description or summary of each source (in the case of critical and theoretical sources, summarize the author's thesis). - 2.
-Explain how each source relates to the specific purpose or theme of the course and how it helps in the preparation of the instructor. - C. Students will defend their choice of primary (or foundational in the case of critical studies of language) and critical texts in their essays and in the oral defense, demonstrating deep familiarity with the canon and its criticism. - D. If a student does not pass \any\ part of the exam, the student will have one month to revise the written components.
-It is up to the committee's discretion (in consultation with the DGS) to request a second oral examination.
+Explain how each source relates to the specific purpose or theme of the course and how it helps in the preparation of the instructor.

+Students will defend their choice of primary (or foundational in the case of critical studies of language) and critical texts in their essays and in the oral defense, demonstrating deep familiarity with the canon and its criticism.